ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

-Backwards compatibility with Old Scripts
+Backwards compatibility with old scripts
 ========================================

 It's easy to convert old ActiveX scripts to use PyMotorCAD.

-Change Communication Method
+Change communication method
 ----------------------------

 Old scripts connect to Motor-CAD using ActiveX: